Connecting to the remote HPC system Torch

 echo Agent pid 131522;

-command interprets this text output as commands and allows you to access the SSH Agent connection you just created.
+The eval command interprets this text output as commands and allows you to access the SSH Agent connection you just created.

-output yourself, and achieve the same result.
-Using eval
+You could run each line of the ssh-agent output yourself, and achieve the same result.
+Using eval just makes this easier.

 - Otherwise, your agent is already running: don’t mess with it.